thebyrdman-git/ansai/docs/self-healing/COMPLETE_MONITORING_STACK.md

-# MiracleMax Complete Monitoring Stack
+# TestServer Complete Monitoring Stack

 ## 🎯 What You Have Now